 These services had several precursor projects that have involved research in direct collaboration with CCI teams and CMUG members.
 CMUG currently has good links with all the Copernicus Services ensuring that CCI data sets are fully exploited, particularly in the context of the climate change service C3S.
-The programmes, projects and bodies which CMUG will need to reach to support this interface are a subset of those given in Table 3.
+The programmes, projects and bodies which CMUG will need to reach to support this interface are a subset of those given in Table 5.
+Specifically, the Met Office leads the EUPHEME and CRESP projects which are concerned with defining the scope and content of C3S.

 CMUG will liaise with relevant parties in the international and European sphere of Climate Services to ensure that the research of CMUG and the CCI is applied to best possible effect.
-Through effective coordination with key European bodies (EC DGs: Research, Climate Action, Adaptation, and JRC; the EEA including Climate ADAPT1, and EUMETSAT) CMUG will demonstrate how CCI/CMUG research supports their goals.
+Through effective coordination with key European bodies (EC DGs: Research, Climate Action, Adaptation, and JRC; the EEA including Climate ADAPT8, and EUMETSAT) CMUG will demonstrate how CCI/CMUG research supports their goals.